badlydrawnrob/elm-playground/programming-elm/README.md

+[^1]: Elm Land actually _does_ use Vite, and is **very** heavy on dependencies, so proceed with caution.
+On the flip side it's much, much, easier to get started with routing (urls) and authentication (shared models/msg) with Elm Land than it is following [Elm Spa](https://github.com/rtfeldman/elm-spa-example/blob/master/src/Route.elm)'s example.

-[^1]: Remember that any new language, factoid, or method can either be incremental (scaffolded learning) or tangental.
+[^2]: Remember that any new language, factoid, or method can either be incremental (scaffolded learning) or tangental.
 You want to avoid at all costs tangental learning that's not directly impacting your goals, or within your chosen learning frame.
 Think of it like learning a new language: learning french and chinese at the same time will cause you pain — there's very little overlap between the two!
 The same goes for Elm and Go.
 However interesting it might be, they're very different (Elm and Python is hard enough!) and you've got to weigh up the benefits compared to the opportunity costs.
 SQLite and Postgres are by far more compatible, but SQLite is way easier to setup and migrate.
 The benefits must be (something like) 10x the opportunity cost of moving from one to the other; How many months will it take you to shift gears, get to production level?
 It's probably longer than you think!
 Is that microsecond of performance increase really worth 3 months of your time?